dougbutner/web-4/README.md

 To create a geo-social system, we first must define the requirements of the geodomain, and then the requirements for an individual to be a part of the geotribe within that geodomain.

 ### Geodomain Stratification
 Across the globe, **one geopolitical pattern** seems to emerge, though names vary.
-Cities are within Counties, are within States, are within Nations, are within the World.
+Communities are within Cities, are within Counties, are within States, are within Nations, are within the World.

-1. Cities (aka Towns, Commonwealths, etc.)
+1. Community
-2. Counties (aka Divisions
+2. Cities (aka Towns, Commonwealths, etc.)
-3. States (aka Districts, Provinces)
+3. Counties (aka Divisions
-4. Nations (aka Countries, States, Republics, etc)
+4. States (aka Districts, Provinces)
-5. Global
+5. Nations (aka Countries, States, Republics, etc)

-> Additionally, a **community level** may be added within cities to further add accuracy and usefulness.
+6. Global

 Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc.

 Once we have our geodomains, we must define what makes a geotribe.